awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-security-hub-integration.md

 }
 ```

-## Enabling and configuring the integration<a name="securityhub-integration-enable"></a>
+## Turning on and configuring the integration<a name="securityhub-integration-enable"></a>

-To use the Patch Manager integration with Security Hub, you must enable Security Hub\.
-For information about how to enable Security Hub, see [Setting up Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-settingup.html) in the *AWS Security Hub User Guide*\.
+To use the Patch Manager integration with Security Hub, you must turn on Security Hub\.
+For information about how to turn on Security Hub, see [Setting up Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-settingup.html) in the *AWS Security Hub User Guide*\.

-The following procedure describes how to integrate Patch Manager and Security Hub when Security Hub is already active but Patch Manager integration is disabled\.
-You only need to complete this procedure if integration was manually disabled\.
+The following procedure describes how to integrate Patch Manager and Security Hub when Security Hub is already active but Patch Manager integration is turned off\.
+You only need to complete this procedure if integration was manually turned off\.

 **To add Patch Manager to Security Hub integration**